-- npm (Node Package Manager): npm was utilized for managing project dependencies, including JavaScript libraries, modules, and packages essential for the front-end and back-end components. - 7.
-Cryptography: Public and private key pairs were used to secure user accounts and wallet transactions.
-These keys were generated using asymmetric cryptographic algorithms, ensuring the confidentiality and authenticity of data. - 8.
-Merkle Trees: To efficiently store and verify large datasets, Merkle trees were employed.
+- Truffle: The Truffle framework was used for smart contract development, testing, and deployment.
+It provided a development environment with built-in testing and debugging tools. - npm (Node Package Manager): npm was utilized for managing project dependencies, including JavaScript libraries, modules, and packages essential for the frontend and back-end components.

+7. Cryptography: Public and private key pairs were used to secure user accounts and wallet transactions.
+These keys were generated using asymmetric cryptographic algorithms, ensuring the confidentiality and authenticity of data.

+8. Merkle Trees: To efficiently store and verify large datasets, Merkle trees were employed.
 These data structures provide a hierarchical structure for data integrity, enabling quick verification of transactions and supply chain histories.

-Secure Transactions: Interactions with the blockchain, including the addition of product details, required user authentication.
-Manufacturers, suppliers, and customers confirmed their transactions through the integration of MetaMask, a browser extension that manages Ethereum walletsand provides a secure means of interaction.
+9. Secure Transactions: Interactions with the blockchain, including the addition of product details, required user authentication.
+Manufacturers, suppliers, and customers confirmed their transactions through the integration of

+MetaMask, a browser extension that manages Ethereum wallets and provides a secure means of interaction.

-9. Local Blockchain Testing:
+10. Local Blockchain Testing:

-Ganache: A local blockchain development environment, Ganache, was utilized for testing and simulating Ethereum blockchain operations.
-It allowed for rapid development and testing without theneed for interacting with the mainnet.
+• Ganache: A local blockchain development environment, Ganache, was utilized for testing and simulating Ethereum blockchain operations.
+It allowed for rapid development and testing without the need for interacting with the mainnet.

-10. Front-end and Back-end Development:
+11. Front-end and Back-end Development:

 - Front-end: The user interfaces for manufacturers, suppliers, and customers were developed using web technologies such as HTML, CSS, and JavaScript.
-Frameworks like React were used to create dynamic and userfriendly interfaces. - Back-end: The back-end was implemented using server-side technologies.
-It facilitated the communication between the user interfaces and the Ethereum blockchain, ensuring a seamless userexperience.
+Frameworks like React were used to create dynamic and user-friendly interfaces. - Back-end: The back-end was implemented using server-side technologies.
+It facilitated the communication between the user interfaces and the Ethereum blockchain, ensuring a seamless user experience.